 © 2017, Akadémiai Kiadó, Budapest, Hungary.
 How to evaluate the value of a patent in technological innovation quantitatively and systematically challenges bibliometrics.
 Traditional indicator systems and weighting approaches mostly lead to “moderation” results; that is, patents ranked to a top list can have only good-looking values on all indicators rather than distinctive performances in certain individual indicators.
 Orienting patents authorized by the United States Patent and Trademark Office (USPTO), this paper constructs an entropy-based indicator system to measur e their potential in technological innovation.
 Shannon’s entropy is introduced to quantitatively weight indicators and a collaborative filtering technique is used to iteratively remove negative patents.
 What remains is a small set of positive patents with potential in technological innovation as the output.
 A case study with 28,509 USPTO-authorized patents with Chinese assignees, covering the period from 1976 to 2014, demonstrates the feasibility and reliability of this method.

-Zhang, Y, Zhang, G, Zhu, D & Lu, J 2017, 'Scientific evolutionary pathways: Identifying and visualizing relationships for scientific topics', Journal of the Association for Information Science and Technology, vol. 68, no. 8.View/Download from: UTS OPUS or Publisher's site
+Zhang, Y, Zhang, G, Zhu, D & Lu, J 2017, 'Scientific evolutionary pathways: Identifying and visualizing relationships for scientific topics', Journal of the Association for Information Science and Technology, vol. 68, no. 8.View/Download from: Publisher's site

-Huang, Y, Zhang, Y, Youtie, J, Porter, A & Wang, X 2016, 'How Does National Scientific Funding Support Emerging Interdisciplinary Research: A Comparison Study of Big Data Research in the US and China', PLoS One, vol. 11, no. 5, pp. 1-20.View/Download from: UTS OPUS or Publisher's site
+Huang, Y, Zhang, Y, Youtie, J, Porter, A & Wang, X 2016, 'How Does National Scientific Funding Support Emerging Interdisciplinary Research: A Comparison Study of Big Data Research in the US and China', PLoS One, vol. 11, no. 5, pp. 1-20.View/Download from: Publisher's site

 How do funding agencies ramp-up their capabilities to support research in a rapidly emerging